cvxlab/cvxlab/docs/source/index.rst

 In generating and handling a CVXlab model, the user must follow the five fundamental activities summarized below:

-- The user defines the model settings and the related structure: model scope, structure of variables, and list of mathematical expressions, including objective function and constraints.
+- The user **defines the model settings** and the related structure: model scope, structure of variables, and list of mathematical expressions, including equalities, inequalities and (eventually) objective function.
-- The user proceeds by generating a CVXlab Model object, consisting in a Python class instance embedding all the model settings and the methods useful to manage the model.
-At the same time, other items are generated, including the SQLite database file (to store model data), and the Excel files serving as blank templates for collecting exogenous data from the user.
+- The user proceeds by **generating a CVXlab Model object**, consisting in a *Python* class instance embedding all the model settings and the methods useful to manage the model.
+At the same time, other items are generated, including the **SQLite database file** (to store all model data), and the Excel files serving as blank templates for collecting exogenous data from the user.
-- The user feeds data to SQLite database through blank Excel template files.
+- The user **feeds input data** to SQLite database through blank Excel template files.
 Specifically, user defines the data input required to characterize exogenous model variables.
-- The numerical problem is generated, exogenous data fetched from the database, and the problem is solved through CVXPY engine.
+- The **numerical problem is generated**, exogenous data fetched from the database, and the problem is solved through CVXPY engine.
-- If problem is successfuly solved, results are finally exported to the database.
+- If problem is successfuly solved, **results are finally exported** to the database.
-  Due to the structure of the relational database, it can be easily imported into Business Intelligence tools for data inspection, visualization and analysis (e.g. PowerBI).
+  Due to the structure of the relational database, it can be easily linked and inspected via Excel or SQL queries, or imported into Business Intelligence tools (such as *PowerBI* or *Tableau*) for more elaborated data visualization and analysis.

 .. toctree::